sonuyadav51/theme.js/README.md

 Note: You can generate your custom classes for any specific HTML elements too which will be added to this specific element when you toggle custom color theme.
 [see example of generating custom classes](#generate-custom-classes).

-##### add a custom drakula theme.
+##### 2. add a custom drakula theme.

 1. add a toggle button with `data-newtheme="drakula"` in your html file.
    `<button data-newtheme="drakula" data-beforetitle="change to drakula theme" data-aftertitle="change to light">change to drakula theme </button>`
-2. now this library will concatinate value `drakula` of `data-newtheme` attribute of button with above listed values with (-) and generate following classes.
+2. now this library will concatinate value `drakula` of `data-newtheme` attribute of button with above listed values with (-) and generates following classes.
 3. write your own color to following classes for drakula theme.

 ```css